andymangold/gd1/notes/course-sheet.md

 #### In Class
 - Angel's Love Letter Presentation
 - Allyson's Love Letter Presentation
+- Final Review of "Become the Master"
-- In progress discussion of "Monograph"
+- Introduction to "Monograph"
 - TBD Workshop

 #### Homework
-- Continue working on "Monograph" by choosing your final subject and applying visual design to at least three different pieces of example content.
+- Begin working on "Monograph" by identifying at least three potential subjects for your project.
+Do your research and bring in example content for each of these subjects, some created by you and some curated from elsewhere.
+Be prepared to talk about each subject and why it interests you.
+Create visual design for at least three different pieces of example content.
 This doesn't have to be in its final form, but should show color palettes, type treatments, imagery treatments, etc. Continue researching, collecting, and creating content.
 - Update and improve your personal archive.